juangonzaq/atlantic-wp-app/wp-content/plugins/wp-social/readme.txt

 == Changelog ==

+Version 2.2.5 // 2023-09-14
+Fixed: Line app login issue.
+Fixed: Login redirect is not working with the Line App.

+Version 2.2.4 // 2023-09-04
+-Fixed: Admin notice display for not admin users issue.

 Version 2.2.3 // 2023-06-04
--Fixed: Share settings not working for sigle page and post page
+-Fixed: Share settings not working for single page and post page

 Version 2.2.2 // 2023-03-09
 -Fixed: Some translation issues.